 Margaret Atwood, award-winning author of The Handmaid’s Tale and other literary works, will present the 2019 Schooler Lecture.

 Atwood has long been a literary titan, but “current events have polished the oracular sheen of her reputation,” says The New Yorker.
-With her 1985 novel The Handmaid’s Tale back on the bestsellers lists and its television adaptation awarded eight Emmy Awards, it seems Atwood’s sharp eye is more necessary—and prescient—than ever.
+With her 1985 novel The Handmaid’s Tale back on the bestsellers lists and its television adaptation nominated for 33 awarded 11 Emmy Awards, it seems Atwood’s sharp eye is more necessary—and prescient—than ever.